Anemia in Babies

 Too many red blood cells get destroyed.
 This may happen when a child has a condition like hemolytic anemia or sickle cell anemia, which is most common in those of African heritage.

 The red blood cells don’t contain enough hemoglobin.
 Inherited blood disorders such as thalassemia, often seen in those of Asian, African, Middle Eastern, Greek, and Italian heritage, can lead to not enough hemoglobin or even a low number of red blood cells.
+This condition can cause low hemoglobin in 1-year-olds, affecting their growth and development.

 The body has lost blood.
 This can result from an injury or from a condition such as hemophilia, in which the blood doesn't clot properly.